Instance Relation Graph Guided Source-Free Domain Adaptive Object Detection: Related works

-\textbf{Contrastive Representation Learning (CRL).} The huge success in unsupervised feature learning is due to contrastive learning which has attributed to huge improvement in many unsupervised tasks \cite{oord2018representation,chen2020simple,huang2021model}.
+\textbf{Contrastive Learning.} The huge success in unsupervised feature learning is due to contrastive learning which has attributed to huge improvement in many unsupervised tasks \cite{oord2018representation, chen2020simple, huang2021model}.
 Contrastive learning generally learns a discriminative feature embedding by maximizing the agreement between positive pairs and minimizing the agreement with negative pairs.
-Given a batch of an images \cite{oord2018representation,chen2020simple,he2020momentum}, an anchor image undergoes different augmentation and for that anchor these augmentations forms the positive pair and all other images from the batch forms the negative pair.
-Later, Khosla \cite{khosla2020supervised} proposed an approach to exploit the task-specific semantic information where intra-class features embedding is pulled together and repelled away from cross-class feature embedding.
-In this way, the proposed approach \cite{khosla2020supervised} learned a more class discriminative feature representation.
-These works are essentially proposed for the classification task as usage of large batch size is feasible \cite{chen2020simple,khosla2020supervised}.
+In \cite{oord2018representation,chen2020simple,he2020momentum}. in batch of an image, an anchor image undergoes different augmentation and these augmentations for that anchor forms positive pair and negative pairs are sampled from other images in the given batch.
+Later, in \cite{khosla2020supervised} exploiting the task-specific semantic information, intra-class features embedding is pulled together and repelled away from cross-class feature embedding.
+In this way, \cite{khosla2020supervised} learned a more class discriminative feature representation.
+All these works are performed for the classification task, and these methods work well for large batch size tasks \cite{chen2020simple, khosla2020supervised}.
 Extending this to object detection tasks generally fails as detection models are computationally expensive.
-To overcome these issues, we propose a novel contrastive loss which exploits detection model properties to effectively learn feature representation.
+To overcome this, we exploit graph convolution networks to guide contrastive learning for object detection.

 {\bf{Graph Convolution Neural Networks (GNNs).}} Graph Convolution Neural Networks was first introduced by Gori \cite{gori2005new} to process the data with a graph structure using neural networks.
 The key idea is to construct a graph with nodes and edges relating to each other and update node/edge features, i.e., a process called node feature aggregation.
 In recent years, different GNNs have been proposed (e.g., GraphConv \cite{morris2019weisfeiler}, GCN \cite{kipf2016semi}, each with a unique feature aggregation rule which is shown to be effective on various tasks.
 Recent works in image captioning \cite{zhong2020comprehensive,nguyen2021defense}, scene graph parsing \cite{yang2018graph} etc. try to model inter-instance relations by IoU based graph generation.
 For these applications, IoU based graph is effective as modelling the interaction between objects is essential and can be achieved by simply constructing a graph based on object overlap.
 However, the problem araises with IoU based graph generation when two objects have no overlap and in these cases, it disregards the object relation.
 For example, see Fig. \ref{fig:motive_contrastive_learning} (a), where the proposals for the left sidecar and right sidecar has no overlap; as a result, IoU based graph will output no relation between them.
 In contrast for the CRL case, they need to be treated as a positive pair.
 To overcome these issues, we propose a learnable graph convolution network to models inter-instance relations present within an image.